openpublishoperation/devops-learn-pr/docs/git/limited-refs.md

 the number of calculations grows linearly with the number of refs.
 So the more refs there are, the longer it takes to even figure out what to send, before the client can start downloading the new contents.
-Before we did anything to fix this, devs in the VSTS repo had a pretty frustrating experience when they fetched.
+Before we did anything to fix this, devs in the Azure DevOps repo had a pretty frustrating experience when they fetched.
 After typing “git fetch” or “git pull”, they would see the first acknowledgement from the server (“remote: Microsoft (R) Visual Studio (R) Team Services”) fairly quickly, and then… nothing… sometimes lasing 5 minutes or longer, before a message like “remote: Found X objects to send”.
 Only then would the download of new contents actually begin.
-The VSTS repo typically has as many as 20K refs in it, and the negotiations for that many refs take a while.
+The Azure DevOps repo typically has as many as 20K refs in it, and the negotiations for that many refs take a while.